 Repurpose your Social Media Content

-For the purposes of this example, let’s stick to a Facebook Live scenario.
+For this example, let’s stick to a Facebook Live scenario.

 Facebook Live Repurposed to Youtube

 First things first, let’s start with where you can upload the entire piece of content.
-You will need to download that Facebook Live onto your computer.
-There are a number of free websites that will do this for you or, just remember to hit save before posting it to the platform.
+Next, you will need to download Facebook Live onto your computer.
+Several free websites will do this for you, or remember to hit save before posting it to the platform.

 Now, head over to YouTube, select upload and boom — set it and forget it.
-We don’t suggest worrying too much about the description or advanced settings.
+But, again, we don’t suggest worrying too much about the description or advanced settings (not yet, anyway).

-Just get it uploaded and you can always worry about the rest later.
-The main this is just make sure that your video title is relevant to the video — no need to be fancy or misleading.
+Just get it uploaded, and you can always worry about the rest later.
+The primary purpose is to ensure that your video title is relevant to the video — no need to be fancy or misleading.
 Data tells us that the highest converting YouTube videos are ones that clearly define the ‘How To’ or the ‘Tip’ you are going to share.

-Since Instagram can only be used via mobile devices this would have to be done that way.
-We’re sure this shouldn’t be a problem given most pictures these days are taken with a phone anyways, right?
-So, head over to Instagram and upload the image with a sentence or two.
+Since Instagram can only be used via mobile devices, this would have to be done that way.
+But we’re sure this shouldn’t be a problem, given most pictures these days are taken with a phone anyways, right?
+So, head to Instagram and upload the image with a sentence or two.

-Much of Instagram searches are done using hashtags so if you have a couple to throw in there, this is a good time for that.
-If you aren’t familiar with hashtag like strategies — don’t worry about it for now.
+Many Instagram searches are done using hashtags, so if you have a couple to throw in there, this is a good time.
+However, if you aren’t familiar with hashtag-like strategies — don’t worry about it for now.

 This is something you can always come back to later.

 I do not recommend sharing content from Instagram to Facebook through its connection.
-Research shows us that any third party application on Facebook can affect the visibility of your content on others’ timelines.
-You can use similar content but be sure to post it organically when possible.
+Research shows us that any third-party application on Facebook can affect the visibility of your content on others’ timelines.
+You can use similar content but post it organically when possible.

-Using the same strategies mentioned above while repurposing content from Facebook to Instagram, this same piece of content can be used to share to Pinterest too.
+Using the same strategies mentioned above while repurposing content from Facebook to Instagram, this same piece of content can be used to share on Pinterest too.

-Like Instagram, Pinterest also uses hashtags too, but as I mentioned above you can revisit this when you find yourself with extra time to play around there if you choose to.
+Like Instagram, Pinterest also uses hashtags, but as I mentioned above, you can revisit this when you find yourself with extra time to play around there if you choose to.

-I want to reiterate the same message that I opened the post with; I strongly believe you can build a substantial business using Facebook alone.
-However, I understand that social media is expanding rapidly, and if you are spending time on other platforms anyways — I wanted to share a few ways you could repurpose existing content effectively.
+I want to reiterate the same message with which I opened the post; I firmly believe you can build a substantial business using Facebook alone.
+However, I understand that social media is expanding rapidly.
+Therefore, if you are spending time on other platforms, I wanted to share a few ways you could repurpose existing content effectively.

-In the event that you do not have an Instagram, YouTube or Pinterest account — don’t even worry about them!
-Stay focused on delivering consistent content, over and over again on platforms like Facebook.
+If you do not have an Instagram, YouTube or Pinterest account, don’t worry about them!
+Instead, stay focused on delivering consistent content over and over again on platforms like Facebook.

 In my own humble opinion, Facebook has all the capabilities (and then some) of any platform out there right now.
 From Live Video to image sharing, Facebook Stories and a great platform to share written content and, of course, the new addition of reels!